 3. Denny Pilchards, our catalyst, was in danger of stealing the show early on and making Vicar Robert look even more boring.
 But to have him coming back into the story later in a different way adds fun to the ending, without stealing the show from Vicar Robert.

 Here’s a copy of the first draft as a pdf below, which you are of course very welcome to read.
 On one condition!
 I get some feedback.
+Thank you so much for your attention and help.

 An excerpt from, ‘The Local’, a screenplay by Peter Boydell, here.